MiSTer-devel/MkDocs_MiSTer/docs/cores/highlights/psx.md

 * [Justifier](https://en.wikipedia.org/wiki/Konami_Justifier){target=_blank}
 * SNAC (there is a special adapter required to use real PSX controller accessories.
 Memory cards and even the pocketstation can be used in this mode technically)

-## DualShock Support
+### DualShock Support

 More specifically, the DualShock controller mode is a catch-all solution.
 Ideally, it will identify what the game requires and it ought to put itself into the correct mode (either Digital or Analog) for compatibility with that game.
 Some games, when they are on the wrong mode, will not register inputs from your controller.
 If this happens, switch manually to a different mode (Digital or Analog) and see if the problem goes away.

 Additionally, just like the original DualShock controller, there is a way to change between digital and analog modes on the controller at the press of a button (or multiple buttons depending on the controller you have).
 If you have a DualShock 4 or DualSense (5) controller, then you can just press in the touchpad in the center once.
 That will switch between Analog and Digital modes each time.
 If you do not have a controller with a PS4/PS5 touchpad on it to click, then you can use either L3+R3+Up/Down or L1+L2+R1+R2+Up/Down to changes modes, depending on the "DS mode" setting you have in the OSD.

+## Manual Memory Card Loading

+You can load Playstation memory card files (.mcd or .sav) manually in the OSD in this core.
+It is probably best to use the 2nd slot because the default behavior is to occupy the first slot automatically with a blank memory card file.
+You can also opt out of auto-mounting a blank memory card file to slot 1 by turning off the Automount Memory Card 1 option in the OSD.
+Finally, if you have a SNAC adapter with a memory card slot connected to it somehow, the core does support real Playstation 1 memory card loading over SNAC.
+This is supported because the memory cards used the same SPI protocol as the controllers.

 ## Libcrypt Support

 Some games used a kind of copy protection with what was called "Libcrypt" and they will not work if it's not circumvented.

 You can provide an .sbi file to do that.
-If there is an .sbi file [( the whole collection of which can be downloaded from redump.org)](http://redump.org/sbi/psx/){target=_blank} next to a .cue with the same name, it will then be loaded automatically when mounting the CD image.
+If there is an .sbi file [(the whole collection can be downloaded from redump.org)](http://redump.org/sbi/psx/){target=_blank} next to a .cue with the same name, it will then be loaded automatically when mounting the CD image.
 The MiSTer updater automatically downloads these .sbi files so it should not be necessary to download and place them manually.

 ## Audio and Video Options